BEST DRONES FOR GOPRO

 Not all drones come with built in cameras, even the high end premium drones sometimes allow you the opportunity to add your own highly spec’d camera and this is a good idea if the quality of the camera is more important than having the latest drone.
 Of course, camera technology grows at a similar pace to drone tech but with the end result deemed the most important there is a lot to be said for having the ability to swap in a newer camera rather than having to replace the whole drone.
 The camera is also often the weakest point of a drone so again, by having a removable (and replaceable) camera you can increase the lifespan of your drone considerably should the unexpected happen.

-It goes without saying that the best brand on the market when it comes to action camera is the GoPro and with the newly released GoPro Hero 5 and the ever reliable GoPro 4 being top options as attachments to your drone, we have compiled our top 5 GoPro drones for you to mull over.
+It goes without saying that the best brand on the market when it comes to action cameras is the GoPro and with the newly released GoPro Hero 5 and the ever reliable GoPro 4 being top options as attachments to your drone, we have compiled our top 5 GoPro drones for you to mull over.

 Top 5 GoPro Drones Table